 According to the critics of digital coins, putting money into cryptocurrencies cannot qualify as an investment since there is too many volatilities with the currency and so many of the individuals rushing in to buy these digital currencies don’t know what they are getting into and the risks involved.
-But, before we continue, it is essential to examine trading cryptocurrencies in the light of what investing and gambling means.
+But, is it more similar to playing a casino online in NJ?
+Before we continue, it is essential to examine trading cryptocurrencies in the light of what investing and gambling means.

 Investing according to Investopedia is an act of committing capital or money to a business, real estate, projects, etc. with the aim of earning additional income or profit.
 The website went on to describe investing as including the amount of time spent in studying the prospective company.
 While on the other hand gambling is defined as the act of placing a stake at any game of chance with the hope of winning.
 Gambling in most cases relies on luck and probability and not so much on research.
 Herein lies the only similarity between investing and gambling – both involve moving money into a position with the hope of recouping the initial amount in addition to extra income.
 However, a fundamental difference is that while investing involves a conscious and calculated risk – that is investors study and understands the business before buying.
 Gambling does not include any rigorous research.